charmed-kubernetes/ceph-csi-operator/README.md

  juju integrate ceph-osd:mon ceph-mon:osd
 ```

-The storage nodes above will have two 32GB devices for storage and 8GB for journalling.
+The storage nodes above will have two 32GB devices for storage and 8GB for journaling.
 As we have asked for 3 machines, this means a total of 192GB of storage and 24GB of
 journal space.
 The storage comes from whatever the default storage class is for the
 cloud (e.g., on AWS this will be EBS volumes).